krishnaduttPanchagnula/tfblueprintgen/README.md

 # tfblueprintgen
-This is a cli utility developed using charmbracelet CLI assets,  which generates the Modular file structure with the code for your Terraform code to speed up the development.
+Tfblueprintgen is an open-source command-line tool developed using the Charmbracelet CLI assets.
+It generates a modular file structure with code for your Terraform projects, speeding up the development process.
+By automating the creation of boilerplate files and directory structures, Tfblueprintgen streamlines setting new Terraform projects.

 In this you can
 - select the environments that would be present in you organization and